croquet/microverse/staging/docs/Tutorial.md

 dataScale:[1,1,1],
 ```

 The most important change is we are now referencing a 3D model that is in our assets folder.
-This is the model of the gallery and was original created in Blender and exported as a single GLB file including textures.
+This is the model of the gallery and was originally created in Blender and exported as a single GLB file including textures.
 It was then zipped for faster transfer.

 We also specify that the type is "3d", so that the file loader has some hint of how to manage it.